-Salonga national park is positioned in the heart of the Congo River basin in the Democratic republic of Congo, the park is the world’s largest tropical rainforest national park and the largest in Africa actually bigger than some countries in the world it covers an area of 36,000 kilometers squared.
+Salonga National Park is located in the heart of the Congo River basin in the Democratic Republic of Congo.
+It is the world’s largest tropical rainforest national park and the largest in Africa, even larger than some countries, covering an area of 36,000 square kilometers.

-Salonga national park was first established In 1933 as a nature reserve then in 1956 as Tshaupa national park and later gained its boundaries with a presidential decree in1970 and made a world heritage site in 1984 but was however listed a world heritage site in danger in 1998 as a result of civil wars and illegal poaching, the park was described by law as une reserve naturally instagrale in the sense of the 1993 London convention, the park is separated by a 40 kilometers settlement zone dividing the park into two parts the north and southern sector.
+Salonga national park was first established In 1933 as a nature reserve, then in 1956 as Tshaupa national park and later gained its boundaries with a presidential decree in1970 and became a world heritage site in 1984 but was, however, listed as a world heritage site in danger in 1998 as a result of civil wars and illegal poaching, the park was described by law as une reserve naturelle integrale in the sense of the 1993 London convention, the park is separated by a 40 kilometers settlement zone dividing the park into two parts: the northern and southern sectors.

 Salonga national park is characterized by Marsh swamps, rivers, plateau and rainforests.
-The north sector of the park is in the equator province and south sector is in the Ksai and Bandudu.
+The north sector of the park is in the equator province and the south sector is in the Kasaï and Bandundu.
 The different landscapes of the park cover each their own unique distinct vegetation.
 The park received an annual rainfall of about 1,700 mm per year.

-Poaching activities and civil wars have led to the decline of the park, however the park is now regaining its natural state and has been divided into six sectors with each sector having a ranger station and patrol posts, some of the parts of this park are completely virgin and have never been accessed by man.
-It’s also said to be having 40% of the world’s Bonobo population.
+Poaching activities and civil wars have led to the decline of the park; however, the park is now regaining its natural state and has been divided into six sectors, with each sector having a ranger station and patrol posts, some of the parts of this park are completely virgin and have never been accessed by man.
+It’s also said to have 40% of the world’s Bonobo population.

 Activities at Salonga national park